roklem314/Laakari-palvelu/documentation/user_story.md

 # User storyt

-- Patient can register to service(done)
+- Patient can register to service
-- Patient can login to service(done)
+- Patient can login to service
-- Patient can update account information(done)
+- Patient can update account information
--	Patietn can list all appointmetn times(done)
+-	Patietn can list all appointmetn times
--	Patient can book available appointment time(done)
+-	Patient can book available appointment time
--	Patient can cancel the appointment time(done)
+-	Patient can cancel the appointment time
-- Patients can view their chosen appointment time on a separate info page(done)
+- Patient can remove own account from service
-- Patient can remove own account from service(done)
+- Patient can inspect appointment on separate info page
-- Patient can inspect appointment on separate info page(done)
+- Administrator can login to the service
-- Administrator can login to the service(done)
+- Adminstrator can list all users of the service
-- Adminstrator can list all users of the service(done)
+- Administrator can list all appointment times
-- Administrator can list all appointment times(done)
+- Administrator can add new appointment times
-- Administrator can add new appointment times(done)
+- Administrator can add new doctor to service
-- Administrator can add new doctor to service(done)
+- The doctor can log in to the service
-- The doctor can log in to the service(done)
+-	Doctor can update account information
--	Doctor can update account information(done)
+- Doctor can inspect appointsments
 - Admistrator can remove the user(next)
-- Doctor sets the appointment time for himself(next)
+- Doctor set the appointment time for himself(next)
--	Doctor can list his/her appointment times(next)
+-	Doctor can list own appointment times(next)
 - Doctor can make a note to the patient medical history (undone)
 - Patietn can view his/her medical history(undone)
 - Doctor can view patient medical history(undone)